HenriquelvLopes/Brownian-motion-2D/README.md

 ## Model

-At each time step, the particle's displacements in the `x` and `y` directions are sampled from a normal distribution:
+The particle's displacements in the `x` and `y` directions are sampled from a *normal distribution*:

 $$
 \Delta x = \sqrt{2D\Delta t}\,\xi_x